archivesunleashed/archivesunleashed.org/content/cloud/index.md

 ## A Guided Tour of AUK

 Let's take a tour of how AUK works.
-Below you will find a video tour of the Archives Unleashed CLoud, followed by a brief overview of what you can expect when working with AUK.
+Below you will find a video tour of the Archives Unleashed Cloud, followed by a brief overview of what you can expect when working with AUK.

 <iframe width="900" height="300" src="https://www.youtube.com/embed/BHP51tUhBFs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>